PowerUp Acquisition Corp. Announces Postponement of Extraordinary General Meeting of Shareholders

-New York, NY, May 16, 2024 (GLOBE NEWSWIRE) -- PowerUp Acquisition Corp. (the “Company”) (Nasdaq: PWUP) announced today that its extraordinary general meeting of shareholders (the “Meeting”), which was originally scheduled for May 17, 2024, has been postponed to 9:00 a.m.
-Eastern Time, on Tuesday, May 21, 2024.
+New York, NY, May 20, 2024 (GLOBE NEWSWIRE) -- PowerUp Acquisition Corp. (the “Company”) (Nasdaq: PWUP) announced today that its extraordinary general meeting of shareholders (the “Meeting”), which was originally scheduled for May 17, 2024 and postponed to May 21, 2024, has been further postponed to 2:00 p.m.
+Eastern Time, on Wednesday, May 22, 2024.
 At the Meeting, the Company’s shareholders will be asked to vote on a proposal to approve, among other things, extending the date by which the Company must consummate an initial business combination from May 23, 2024 to February 17, 2025.
 There are no changes to the location, record date, purpose or any of the proposals to be acted upon at the Meeting.

-As a result of this change, the Meeting will now be held at 9:00 a.m.
-Eastern Time on Tuesday, May 21, 2024, and the Company has extended the deadline for holders of its ordinary shares to submit their publicly held shares for redemption to 5:00 p.m.
-Eastern Time on Friday, May 17, 2024.
-Shareholders who wish to withdraw their previously submitted redemption requests may do so by contacting the Company’s transfer agent prior to this deadline.
+As a result of this change, the Meeting will now be held at 2:00 p.m.
+Eastern Time on Wednesday, May 22, 2024, and the Company has extended the deadline for holders of its ordinary shares to submit their publicly held shares for redemption to 5:00 p.m.
+Eastern Time on Monday, May 20, 2024.
+Shareholders who wish to withdraw their previously submitted redemption requests may do so by contacting the Company’s transfer agent prior to the Meeting.

 If shareholders have any questions or need assistance, please contact the Company’s proxy solicitor, Issuer Direct Corporation, at: